wix/Detox/docs/Guide.Jest.md

 ## How to run unit test and E2E tests in the same project

-- If you have a setup file for the unit tests pass it into jest by passing `--setupTestFrameworkScriptFile=./path/to/setup-unit-tests.js` to your jest unit test call.
-You need to remove this option from your `jest` configuration in the package.json.
+- If you have a setup file for the unit tests pass `./jest/setup` implementation into your unit setup.
 - Call your E2E tests like mentioned above